TechieBoy/somechain/src/Validation Rules.md

 - For each input, look in the main branch and the transaction pool to find the referenced output transaction. `Skipping, TODO in Miner`
 - If the output transaction is missing for any input, this will be an orphan transaction.
 Add to the orphan transactions, if a matching transaction is not in there already. `This case should not arise as we dont allow empty TxOut`
 - For each input, if the referenced output transaction is coinbase (i.e. only 1 input, with hash=0, n=-1), it must have at least COINBASE_MATURITY (100) confirmations; else reject this transaction `DONE, Chain: is_transaction_valid() `
-- For each input, if the referenced output does not exist (e.g. never existed or has already been spent), reject this transaction[6] `TODO, Chain: is_transaction_valid()`
+- For each input, if the referenced output does not exist (e.g. never existed or has already been spent), reject this transaction[6] `Done, Chain: is_transaction_valid()`
-- Using the referenced output transactions to get input values, check that each input value, as well as the sum, are in legal money range `TODO, Chain: is_transaction_valid()`
+- Using the referenced output transactions to get input values, check that each input value, as well as the sum, are in legal money range `Done, Chain: is_transaction_valid()`
-- Reject if the sum of input values < sum of output values `TODO, Chain: is_transaction_valid()`
+- Reject if the sum of input values < sum of output values `Done, Chain: is_transaction_valid()`
 - Reject if transaction fee (defined as sum of input values minus sum of output values) would be too low to get into an empty block `Skipping, TODO in Miner`
-- Verify the scriptPubKey accepts for each input; reject if any are bad `TODO, Chain: is_transaction_valid()`
+- Verify the scriptPubKey accepts for each input; reject if any are bad `Done, Chain: is_transaction_valid()`
 - Add to transaction pool[7] `Skipping, TODO in Miner`
 - "Add to wallet if mine" `Skipping, TODO in Full Node Flask: newTransaction`
 - Relay transaction to peers `Skipping, TODO in Full Node Flask: newTransaction`